Chart Color Schemes

 Population growth drivers in Hill Top - Colo Vale are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Based on AreaSearch's analysis, Hill Top - Colo Vale's population is around 6594 as of Aug 2025.
-This reflects an increase of 201 people (3.1%) since the 2021 Census, which reported a population of 6393 people.
-The change is inferred from the estimated resident population of 6566 from the ABS as of June 2024 and an additional 231 validated new addresses since the Census date.
+This reflects an increase of 201 people since the 2021 Census which reported a population of 6393 people.
+The change is inferred from the estimated resident population of 6566 from ABS as of June 2024 and an additional 231 validated new addresses since the Census date.
 This level of population equates to a density ratio of 37 persons per square kilometer.
-Hill Top - Colo Vale's 3.1% growth since the 2021 census exceeded the SA3 area's 2.9%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by natural growth, contributing approximately 81.4% of overall population gains during recent periods.
+Hill Top - Colo Vale's growth rate of 3.1% since the 2021 census exceeded the SA3 area's growth rate of 2.9%, marking it as a growth leader in the region.
+Population growth was primarily driven by natural growth contributing approximately 81.4% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population dynamics anticipate a significant increase in the top quartile of national regional areas, with Hill Top - Colo Vale expected to increase by 1936 persons to 2041 based on latest numbers, reflecting an increase of 28.8% over the 17 years.
+Anticipating future population dynamics, a significant increase is forecast in Hill Top - Colo Vale's top quartile national regional area population.
+The area is expected to increase by 1936 persons to 2041 based on the latest numbers, reflecting an increase of 28.8% over the 17 years.

 Frequently Asked Questions - Population